d-tasevski/100daysOfCode/log.md

 **Thoughts:**  I'm really suprised that Microsoft made something like this.
 I works fast, have really great plugins, I just miss one or two from Sublime(Hayaku!!!) but all others seems to have their own counterparts for Vscode.

+### Day 34: July 11, 2017
+##### MongoDB Week 6

+**Today's Progress**: Finished week 6, played a little with the crunchbase db.
+Solved a few problems on Euler and one algorithm on HackerRank.

+**Thoughts:** Everyday practicing with algorithms will be on my must-to-do list from now on.

+### Day 35: July 12, 2017
+##### Udemy Javascript Weird Parts

+**Today's Progress**: Finished 6th and 7th section of the course, played a bit with object creating and mutating properties.

+**Thoughts:** ITs so hot here, I cant focus enough...
+43 degrees right now, im going to boil x( Finished polishing code from a few practices i did last few days, Cs50 is still waiting for me, and I guess that Im too  overextended with all resources.
+Going to focus on important things for the next week or two, and will continue everything else.